letscloud-community/letscloud-openapi-gpt/README.md

 1. **Authentication Errors:**
    - Ensure your API key is valid and active
-   - Check that the Authorization header format is correct: `Bearer YOUR_API_KEY`
+   - Check that the api-token header format is correct: `YOUR_API_TOKEN`
    - Verify your API key has the necessary permissions

 2. **Import Issues:**